What Are Psychosomatic Symptoms? Understanding Their Impact on Mental Health

 Therapy

 Cognitive-behavioral therapy (CBT) is a standard treatment for psychosomatic symptoms.
 According to the American Psychiatric Association, CBT can involve helping patients learn new ways of coping with and solving problems while they gain a deeper understanding of their physical and mental health conditions.
 With CBT, patients may learn to set realistic goals and identify and change behaviors that have a negative impact on their physical and emotional well-being.
-It may also work to identify the psychological causes of mental health conditions such as childhood trauma or other experience.
+It may also work to identify the psychological causes of mental health conditions such as childhood trauma or other experiences.

 Individual counseling can be facilitated in a counselor or therapist's office, local mental health clinic, or online.
 If you are unsure about in-person sessions, you might opt for online counseling through a platform like BetterHelp.
 A licensed therapist may assist you through several treatment methods, such as CBT, which research shows as effective as in-person treatment when provided online.